 Divorce is always a bit of a touchy subject.
 No one ever wants to talk about why it happens until it’s over and the reasons that you hear on television are always so explosive and dramatic.
-What are the realistic common reasons for divorce?
+What are the realistic common reasons for filing an online divorce?

 Having poorly defined ideas of what qualifies as a “good reason” to leave a marriage can either trap people in bad marriages for too long or have them leave too early without working things out.

 While a common reason doesn’t necessarily mean a good reason, it is a good metric to use to gauge if you’re being unreasonable when you’re considering your own separation.

 Read on for 5 common reasons for divorce in the United States.

 1. Growing Apart

 Sometimes, over time, couples just lose interest.
 This can be physical interest or emotional interest.
 People change throughout their lives, and while couples can certainly grow together, they can also grow apart.